cyberiums/cyberdoc/docs/_getting-started/index.md

 geth attach http://127.0.0.1:8545
 ```

-In the console you can issue any of the Geth commands, for example, to list all the
+In the console you can issue any of the Geth Flavours commands, for example, to list all the
 accounts on the node, use:

 ```js